 I can say that since I’ve come on board, the program at UNE has been a natural fit.
 I look forward to being active in the program and helping my students succeed in the field of Health Informatics and beyond.

 Thank you, Duane, for sharing your insight!

-If you are interested in learning more about our Health Informatics program, or if you are interested in pursuing a career in Health Informatics, please reach out to an Enrollment Counselor at (855) 751-4445 or via email at email@example.com or fill out an online application now at go.une.edu/apply.
+If you are interested in learning more about our Health Informatics program, or if you are interested in pursuing a career in Health Informatics, please reach out to an Enrollment Counselor at (855) 751-4445 or via email at firstname.lastname@example.org or fill out an online application now at online.une.edu/gateway-portal-page.
 We look forward to hearing from you!